Ever wondered How to Cook Eggs in the Oven? Use this way to cook eggs to feed a crowd that’s quick, mess free and could not be any easier!

 You could also just make them for any old Saturday morning breakfast, served up with some sweet potato hash browns for a complete meal.

-They also make a great high protein snack for anytime of day!
+They also make a great high-protein snack for any time of the day!

 When learning how to cook eggs in the oven, the most important piece of information to take note of is how long they should be in the oven!
 I recommend cooking them for about 10 to 12 minutes, as that will leave the yolk a bit runny.
 Add or remove a minute to ensure the yolk is done to your liking.